 Morchella elata - Black Morel

 Morchella elata, the Black Morel, fruits from March to June and is a popular edible fungus, although less well known than the Common Morel, Morchella esculenta.
 Found in woods and forests, particularly beside woodland tracks, this swarthy morels often fruit in groups.
-In gardens and parks where bark mulch has been laid to reduce the need for weeding, Black Morels sometimes spring up in vast swathes, but their appearance one spring is no guarantee of morels in future years.
+In gardens and parks where bark mulch has been laid to reduce the need for weeding, Black Morels sometimes spring up in vast swathes, but unfortunately their appearance one year is no guarantee of a crop of morels in future years.

 Identification guide